Gkcloud5/Better-future/Learning/Network/01-Fundamentals/01/06-Others/Links in network.md

 	* Coaxial cables

 ##### Logical links:
-* These links are established virtually over a physical link and are used to faciliate communication
+* These links are established virtually over a physical link and are used to facilitate communication between devices
+	* VLAN
+	* VPN

+##### Wireless links:
+* These links utilize wireless transmission technologies, such as WiFi or cellular network.
+* To establish connections between devices without the need for physical cables.